delameter/pytermor/docs/pages/guide-hi/colors.rst

 approximation to corresponding color index.
-Note that this value is expected to differ from the requested one (and sometimes differs a lot), unless the exact color requested is present in the index (e.g. :hex:`#ff0000` can be found in all three color types).
+Note that this value is expected to differ from the requested one (and sometimes differs a lot), unless the exact color requested is present in the index (e.g. :hex:`#ff0000` can be found in all three color palettes).

-To create an exact color omit the second parameter: if ``color_type`` is **missing**, no searching is performed; instead a new nameless `ColorRGB` is instantiated and returned.
+Omit the second parameter to create an exact color: if ``color_type`` is **missing**, no searching is performed; instead a new nameless `ColorRGB` is instantiated and returned.